Skip to content

 Winter (December–February) brings the strongest jet-stream activity — that's when long-haul departures most often log clear-air turbulence at cruise.

-Get a real-time turbulence forecast for any scheduled flight out of Ted Stevens Anchorage International Airport, with live wind, jet-stream analysis and pilot reports.
+Get a live turbulence forecast for any flight out of Ted Stevens Anchorage International Airport — departure airport already filled in.
+Free, no signup.

 Winter (December–February) brings the strongest jet-stream activity — that's when long-haul departures most often log clear-air turbulence at cruise.
 Peak turbulence window: November–February (strong jet).
 Typically calmest: May–September.